ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ```

 ## Register the entity
-Once the type has a key or keys and a reference resolver defined, you can register the type in the GraphQL schema, which will register it as a type within the GraphQL API itself as well as within the [auto-generated `_service { sdl }` field](https://www.apollographql.com/docs/federation/subgraph-spec/#required-resolvers-for-introspection) within the API.
+After our type has a key or keys and a reference resolver defined, you'll register the type in the GraphQL schema, which will register it as a type within the GraphQL API itself as well as within the [auto-generated `_service { sdl }` field](https://www.apollographql.com/docs/federation/subgraph-spec/#required-resolvers-for-introspection) within the API.

 _Entity type registration_
 ```csharp